CosteaAlin93/Atlas/Atlas.md

 ---

-## Task 2 Enumeration Port Scanning
+## Task 2 Enumeration: Port Scanning

 **Enumeration** is probably the most important thing when comes to solving any challenge.